Perfect Pairings & Recipes for

 To understand how flavour notes harmonise, we analysed more than 50,000 popular ingredient combinations.
 By exploring these pairings, we identified specific flavour notes that frequently occur together, indicating they share a harmonious relationship.

-Our analysis shows that the flavour of bean is strongly associated with the flavour of celery.
-This suggests we should look for ingredients with a celery-like flavour, such as celery, when pairing with the beany notes of lecithin.
+Our analysis shows that the flavour of bean is strongly associated with the flavour of sage.
+This suggests we should look for ingredients with a sage-like flavour, such as sage, when pairing with the beany accents of lecithin.

-The recipes below provide inspiration for pairing lecithin with celery.
+The recipe below provides inspiration for pairing lecithin with sage.

 Harmonious Flavours Of Lecithin

-Just as our analysis highlighted that bean and pencil-lead flavours combine harmoniously, we can identify the full profile of flavours that harmonise with each of the flavours present in lecithin.
-Similarly, the buttery notes of lecithin frequently pair with cocoa and honeyed flavours.
+Just as our analysis indicated that bean and sage-like flavour notes harmonise well, we can identify the full profile of flavours that harmonise with each of the flavour accents present in lecithin.
+For instance, the seedy notes of lecithin are strongly associated with garlicy and lactic acid flavours.

-The aroma accents associated with the various accents of lecithin can be seen highlighted in the pink bars below.
+The aroma accents associated with the various notes of lecithin can be seen highlighted in the pink bars below.

 Flavour Profile Of Lecithin And Its Complementary Flavour Notes